Federal Parent PLUS Loan

 How Do I Apply for a Parent PLUS Loan?

-- The student must complete the Free Application for Federal Student Aid (FAFSA)
+- The student must complete and submit their Free Application for Federal Student Aid (FAFSA)

-- The parent must go to the Federal Student Aid website
+- The parent must go to the Parent PLUS Loan application on the Federal Student Aid website

-- Log in with their Federal Student Aid ID (FSA ID)
+- Your parent must log in with their Federal Student Aid ID (FSA ID) - not yours

-- Complete the application, review the information for accuracy, and click "Submit"
+- Complete the application, review the information for accuracy, and submit

 The application usually becomes available in late March or early April for the upcoming academic year.